broberts23/automated-deployments/blog.md

 ![Alt text](image-7.png)

-You can start to see how you might scale this out by adding more apps in different repo and/or branches
+You can start to see how you might scale this out by adding more apps in different repo and/or branches.

+Head up to Services and ingress to get the public IP address of the app.

 ## Clean up resources